cesarfue/JobHunt/README.md

 - A Chrome extension frontend, which sends web page text (i.e : job offers) to the backend
 - A Flask backend
 - My resume in React
-- And it keeps track of the applications in a excel sheet.
+- Keeping track of the applications in a excel sheet

 ## Project Structure